tushar-sharma/tushar-sharma.github.io/_posts/2022-08-29-your-filename.md

 ### Vitamins

+I am taking Vitamin D3 (every alternative day) with a dose of 125 mcg.
+I think its better to take Vitamin D from supplemments than the sun.
+According to this study in Yale [^yale]

 ### Java

 Today I want to talk about sorting arrays in java.
 Lets say if you have an array of integer and we want to sort it, we can do this way